 Senegal at a glance

-Percentage of people living below the poverty line: 54%
+Percentage of people living below the international poverty line: 38%

 If your donkey dies, it means death for you as well.

 Brooke, with the help of partner UGAN, has employed a Community Change Agent (known as a Relay) in Badoudou Village, Senegal to run community training sessions on topics including provision of shelter and hoof care.

 On the 24 March 2016, Brooke West Africa’s partner, the Union des Groupements Paysans de Meckhé (UGPM), launched a new three-year welfare project, Wormaal Mala.

 We operate in partnership with a variety of organisations to extend the range and impact of our work.

 A regular donation can help us reach more communities and more working equines.